HM Prison Whitemoor: History

 Whitemoor Prison was built on the site of an old railway marshalling yard and was opened in 1991 by Norma Major.

 In September 1994 while under the governorship of Brodie Clark, six prisoners including London gangster Andy Russell, Paul Magee and other IRA members, escaped from the prison's Special Secure Unit after smuggling a gun into the prison.
 All were recaptured within minutes.

 In April 2005, it was alleged that a wind turbine situated near Whitemoor Prison was being switched off in the early mornings because the flickering shadows it created annoyed inmates.
 The turbine had been halted because of possible security problems if prisoners became upset over the flickering shadows.

 In August 2005, the prison was locked down for two days following an explosion in a wing.
-A full search was carried out after the firework-like blast, however it caused no damage to the prison.
+A full search was carried out, though the explosion caused no damage to the prison.

-In June 2006, an inspection report from Her Majesty's Chief Inspector of Prisons criticised staff at Whitemoor Prison for ignoring prisoners, and not responding to their queries and requests for help promptly enough.
+In June 2006, an inspection report from His Majesty's Chief Inspector of Prisons criticised staff at Whitemoor Prison for ignoring prisoners, and not responding to their queries and requests for help promptly enough.
 The report also criticised the prison's healthcare provision and pharmacy, as well stating that black and Asian prisoners felt subtle discrimination against them.
 However, the report did praise Whitemoor's specialist units – such as the dangerous and severe personality disorders wing – which were said to be performing well.